 The natural makeup of linoleum flooring makes the material extra sensitive to acidic, chemical based cleaning products such as bleach or ammonia.
 Instead, use a mild dishwashing soap or neutral pH linoleum cleaner with a damp mop or cloth to clean your floors.
 We recommend Forbo Marmoleum Linoleum Floor Cleaner.

-Be sure to avoid excess water and moisture when cleaning linoleum and always dry your floors promptly after mopping.
 Scouring pads and abrasive brushes should also be avoided when cleaning linoleum to prevent scratching.
 If dirt cannot be removed with a mop or cloth, a soft nylon brush or non-abrasive sponge can be used to gently scrub the area.

 Linoleum is naturally resistant to dust and mites, but regular cleaning will keep it looking great.
 Loose dirt, debris, and crumbs should be swept up or vacuumed from linoleum floors as needed.
 When vacuuming, use soft bristle attachments.
 We recommend Forbo Marmoleum Floor Finish.
 Be sure to carefully follow the directions from the packaging of the polish or wax solution.
 In between waxing, linoleum floors can be shined by mopping with a mixture of warm water and a few drops of baby oil.

-Floor Factors is Your Linoleum Flooring Store in Portland & Southwest Washington
+The Best Linoleum Flooring Store in Portland

 The expert team at Floor Factors is dedicated to providing you with the best flooring materials in Portland and the surrounding areas.
 We’ve partnered with trusted linoleum suppliers to offer our customers floor covering options of the highest quality.
 In addition to being the premier linoleum flooring store in Portland, Floor Factors is a full-service contracting resource offering design consulting services as well as demolition, delivery, and installation.
 Recommended linoleum floor cleaners are available in our extensive showroom.
 Get in touch with us to learn more about how to clean linoleum floors.